carschno/module_classifier/README.md

 # module-classifier

-This is a Python module for a module classifier for The Syllabus.
+This is a Python application for a module (topic/category) classifier for The Syllabus.

 ## Module Classification